encukou/rpm-spec-merge-driver/README.md

 ## Assumptions

-Your spec file must contain the following lines:
+Your spec file must be UTF-8 encoded and contain exactly one each of the following lines:

 ```
 Version: ...